Shrinking targets for the geodesic flow on geometrically finite hyperbolic manifolds: Shrinking target problems

 \subsection{Orbits eventually always hitting}

-Again we let $\mathcal B=\{B_t\}$ denote a family of shrinking targets in $X$.
-The results of the previous section allows us to control how orbits hit the shrinking targets along a subsequence of times, however, under the same hypothesis we could also have different subsequences for which this asymptotic fails, and for which the set $\{k\leq k_j: xa_k\in B_{k_j}\}$ may even be empty (see e.g. \cite[Proposition 12]{Kel17}).
-A more subtle question is to ask what conditions on the shrinking sets guarantees that the truncated orbits $\{xa_j:j\leq k\}$ is eventually always hitting the targets $B_k$, and moreover, how large is their intersection?
-This is the content of the following Theorem \ref{t:thresholdD}, which is a discrete versions Theorems \ref{t7}(2), and Theorem \ref{qua} which implies Theorem \ref{t8}(2).
+The results of the previous section allow us to control how orbits hit the shrinking targets along a subsequence of times, however, under the same hypothesis we could also have different subsequences for which this asymptotic fails, and for which the set $\{k\leq k_j: xa_k\in B_{k_j}\}$ may even be empty (see e.g. \cite[Proposition 12]{Kel17}).
+A more subtle question is to ask what conditions on the shrinking sets guarantee that the truncated orbit $\{xa_j:j\leq k\}$ is eventually always hitting the targets $B_k$, and moreover, how large is their intersection?
+This is the content of the following Theorem \ref{t:thresholdD}, which is a discrete version of Theorem \ref{t7}(2).